eps696/stargan2/README.md

 <p align='center'><img src='_out/blink-35.jpg' /></p>

 This version of [StarGAN2] (coined as 'Post-modern Style Transfer') is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
 At least, this is what I use nearly daily myself.
-Here is few pieces, made with it: [Terminal Blink](https://vimeo.com/460679408), [Occurro](https://vimeo.com/527118906), [etc.](https://vimeo.com/445930853)
+Here are few pieces, made with it: [Terminal Blink](https://vimeo.com/460679408), [Occurro](https://vimeo.com/527118906), [etc.](https://vimeo.com/445930853)
 Tested on Pytorch 1.4-1.8.
 Sequence-to-video conversions require [FFMPEG].
 For more explicit details refer to the original implementation.

 ## Features